-The Seattle Red Dress Party is coming April 2 to Fremont Studios!
-After a year in hiatus, Red Dress returns with a new producer, non-profit PrideFest, and the party is back with a vengeance.
-100% of net proceeds go to support HIV/AIDS charities and building a stronger community through PrideFest.
+The Seattle Red Dress Party is coming March 31 to Century Ballroom and adjacent spaces!
+Produced by the PrideFest non-profit with 100% of net proceeds go to support HIV/AIDS charities and building a stronger community through PrideFest.

 The color red is commonly accepted as the international symbol of AIDS awareness, the Seattle Red Dress Party builds on that idea that all guests, despite age, gender or sexual orientation, attend the event wearing a red dress.
 The visual of all attendees donning red dresses whether male, female, gay, straight, old or young, serves as a powerful symbol of solidarity of people living with HIV/AIDS and also reminds us that we are all here to make a difference and support a common cause.